simul/simul.github.io/changelist.md

 Wed 17 Feb : Fix for black clouds when initialising trueSKY without a CloudKeyframer.
 Fri 12 Feb : Removed some references to latitude and longitude to prevent the values from being set incorrectly
 Fri 12 Feb : composite.sl uses absolute value for the distance to avoid nan/inf.
-Wed 10 Feb : on_actionShowCloudQueries_toggled() and Referenced amended.
-Added SDF generation for CloudDensity volume texture.

 <hr>